migmit/BilgeAdam/README.md

 - Which politician gave the most speeches on the topic "Innere Sicherheit"?
 - Which politician used the fewest words?

+**Note: there is no indication if the same speech can be in separate `CSV` files, and how to identify those occasions, if they exist.
+Therefore, the application treats all those speeches as different.**

 The answers should be provided as `JSON`.
 If a question cannot be answered or does not have an unambiguous solution the result for this field should be `null`.
 As an example for the given input above the expected result is:

 ```